Gaikwad-556/KodnestWebApplication/README.md

 KodeNest Application – Test Automation Suite

 📌 Project Overview

-The CodeNest Application Test Suite is an automated testing project built using Java and TestNG.
+The KodeNest Application Test Suite is an automated testing project built using Java and TestNG.
 It validates the key functionalities of the CodeNest application, including:

 - User Registration
 - User Login